-Book Drive & Distribution: Over 2,400 books were distributed to Berwick Area School District elementary students at no cost in 2022.
-Students choose books of their interest, within their reading level, to begin building at-home libraries.
+Book Drive & Distribution: Over 2,400 books were distributed to Berwick Area School District elementary students at no cost in 2023.
+Students choose books of their interest, within their reading level, to begin building their at-home libraries.
 The book distributions were held in late spring to encourage students to read over summer break and avoid the "summer slide."
-The 2023 Book Drive will run April 3rd through April 28th.
+The 2024 Book Drive will run April 1st through April 26th.
 Please check our Facebook or the "Events" tab for more information.

 Literacy Kits: Literacy Kits were distributed to 129 children ages three to five.
 They contained a variety of fun learning activities designed to support letter and number recognition, counting, and recognizing patters and provide caregivers tools to support a child's language, literacy skills, and creative thinking.